dwarvesf/playbook/operations/mbti---type-istj.md

 * Focus on policies and procedures and become critical or judgmental if they feel unappreciated or unable to use their abilities
 * Miss good opportunities when relying too heavily on proven experiences and dismiss new, untested processes

----

 ### Teamwork
-On a team, the ISTJ will often
+On a team, the ISTJ will often:
 * Work on their assigned task until completion
 * Work best in a team when all members have designated tasks and each member completes their duties
 * Use logical ideas to influence their team members and solve problems through applying common sense
 * Dislike personal issues that get in the way of the task
 * Disclose little about their personal lives

-On a team, the ISTJ should be aware that they may
+On a team, the ISTJ should be aware that they may:
 * Be viewed as a ‘picky’ team member
 * Need to place more emphasis on understanding and building rapport with their team members
 * Become irritated when team members do not complete agreed upon tasks and do not cooperate with the group